Clerk of the peace: New South Wales

 The dual function of the clerk of the peace in New South Wales, that is as registrar of the court as well as the prosecuting attorney for the Crown was recognised on 1 January 1980 when, by ministerial direction of the then attorney general, Frank Walker MLA, the title of the office became that of Solicitor for Public Prosecutions and Clerk of the Peace.

 The end of the clerk of the peace in New South Wales came about on 23 December 1986 with the assent to the Criminal Procedure Act.
 Section 17(1) of that Act provided 'The office of Clerk of the Peace is abolished'.
 The registry functions of the office were taken over by a specifically appointed registrar of the District Court in its criminal jurisdiction while the prosecuting functions remained with what became the Public Prosecutions Office headed by the Solicitor for Public Prosecutions.
 In turn that office became that of the Director of Public Prosecutions the following year.

-So far as is known, New South Wales was the last jurisdiction within the English common law world to have a clerk of the peace and the final clerk of the peace in New South Wales was Brian Roach.
+According to the 1987 Law Almanac of New South Wales (p.60) the position of Clerk of the Peace at the time of its abolition was held by Brian Leslie Roach and so far as is known, this was the final position of Clerk of the Peace under the English Common Law.